 But the men, some of whom were armed, weren’t police officers or police auxiliary.
 They were volunteers with various community crime prevention groups, including the Detroit 300 Community Action Team.

-Many had no formal law enforcement training and experts say their participation — which included a possible citizen’s arrest of the suspect — threatened to jeopardize the case and endanger the public.
+Many had no formal law enforcement training and experts say their participation — which included plans for a possible citizen's arrest — threatened to jeopardize the case and endanger the public.
 And yet, Detroit police welcomed their help.

 "They cannot do it alone,” a leader with Detroit 300 repeated at the June 7 news conference.
 “We want to make this plan of action ... a model for the country.”